huggingface/transformers/docs/source/add_new_model.rst

 The following list is a summary of everything that has to be done to add a model and can be used by you as a To-Do
 List:

--  ☐ Understood theoretical aspects
+-  1. ☐ (Optional) Understood theoretical aspects
--  ☐ Prepared environment
+-  2. ☐ Prepared transformers dev environment
--  ☐ Set up debugging environment of the original repository
+-  3. ☐ Set up debugging environment of the original repository
--  ☐ Created script that successfully runs forward pass using original repository and checkpoint
+-  4. ☐ Created script that successfully runs forward pass using original repository and checkpoint
--  ☐ Successfully added the model skeleton to Transformers
+-  5. ☐ Successfully added the model skeleton to Transformers
--  ☐ Successfully converted original checkpoint to Transformers checkpoint
+-  6. ☐ Successfully converted original checkpoint to Transformers checkpoint
--  ☐ Successfully ran forward pass in Transformers that gives identical output to original checkpoint
+-  7. ☐ Successfully ran forward pass in Transformers that gives identical output to original checkpoint
--  ☐ Finished model tests in Transformers
+-  8. ☐ Finished model tests in Transformers
--  ☐ Successfully added Tokenizer in Transformers
+-  9. ☐ Successfully added Tokenizer in Transformers
--  ☐ Run end-to-end integration tests on GPU
+-  10. ☐ Run end-to-end integration tests
--  ☐ Finished docs
+-  11. ☐ Finished docs
--  ☐ Uploaded model weights to the hub
+-  12. ☐ Uploaded model weights to the hub
--  ☐ Submitted the pull request
+-  13. ☐ Submitted the pull request
--  ☐ (Optionally) added a demo notebook
+-  14. ☐ (Optional) Added a demo notebook

 For exemplary purposes, we will call the model that we will add to 🤗 Transformers ``BrandNewBert``.

-To begin with, you
-should start by getting a good understanding of BrandNewBert.
+To begin with, we usually recommend to start by getting a good theoretical understanding of ``BrandNewBert``.
+However, if you prefer to understand the theoretical aspects of the model *on-the-job*, then it is totally fine to directly dive into the ``BrandNewBert``'s code-base.
+This option might suit you better, if your engineering skills are better than your theoretical skill, if you have trouble understanding ``BrandNewBert``'s paper, or if you just enjoy programming much more than reading scientific papers.

-Theoretical aspects of BrandNewBert
+1. (Optional) Theoretical aspects of BrandNewBert
 -----------------------------------------------------------------------------------------------------------------------

-You should take some time to read *brand_new_bert's* paper, if such descriptive work exists.
+You should take some time to read *BrandNewBert's* paper, if such descriptive work exists.
 There might be large sections of the paper that are difficult to understand.
-If this is the case, this is fine - don’t worry!
+If this is the case, this is fine - don't worry!
 The goal is not to get a deep theoretical understanding of the paper, but to extract the necessary information required to effectively re-implement the model in 🤗 Transformers.
-That being said, you don’t have to spend too much time on the theoretical aspects, but rather focus on the practical ones, namely:
+That being said, you don't have to spend too much time on the theoretical aspects, but rather focus on the practical ones, namely:

 -  What type of model is *brand_new_bert*?
 BERT-like encoder-only model?
 GPT2-like decoder-only model?
 BART-like encoder-decoder model?
 -  What are the applications of *brand_new_bert*?
 Text classification?
 Text generation?
 Seq2Seq tasks, *e.g.,* summarization?
--  What is the novel feature of the model making it different from BERT or BART (if it’s an encoder-decoder model)?
+-  What is the novel feature of the model making it different from BERT or BART (if it's an encoder-decoder model)?
 -  Which of the already existing `🤗 Transformers models <https://huggingface.co/transformers/#contents>`__ is most similar to *brand_new_bert*?
 -  What type of tokenizer is used?
 A sentencepiece tokenizer?
 Word piece tokenizer?
 Is it the same tokenizer as used for BERT or BART?

 After you feel like you have gotten a good overview of the architecture of the model, you might want to write to the Hugging Face team with any questions you might have.
-This might include questions regarding the model’s architecture, its attention layer, etc. We will be more than happy to help you.
+This might include questions regarding the model's architecture, its attention layer, etc. We will be more than happy to help you.

-Next prepare your environment
+2. Next prepare your environment
 -----------------------------------------------------------------------------------------------------------------------

-1. Fork the `repository <https://github.com/huggingface/transformers>`__ by clicking on the ‘Fork’ button on the repository’s page.
+1. Fork the `repository <https://github.com/huggingface/transformers>`__ by clicking on the ‘Fork' button on the repository's page.
 This creates a copy of the code under your GitHub user account.

 2. Clone your ``transformers`` fork to your local disk, and add the base repository as a remote: